Before You Begin

 - Click Overview to see that Kubernetes is the only service running in the cluster.

-You've confirmed that the new cluster is up and running as expected.
-You can now deploy an application to the cluster.
+Congratulations!
+You've successfully created a new cluster, and confirmed that the new cluster is up and running as expected.

 - In a terminal window, enter the following command:

 Having completed the tutorial, if you want to free up Oracle Cloud Infrastructure resources, you can now delete the VCN and the cluster that you created.
 On the other hand, it's a good idea to retain them (especially the VCN) for your own testing purposes.
 If you intend to follow the Pulling an Image from Oracle Cloud Infrastructure Registry when Deploying a Load-Balanced Application to a Cluster tutorial, definitely don't delete the VCN and the cluster because you will use them in that tutorial.